 - Remove any valuable items from the boat before shipment (i.e. clothing, TVs, skis, and similar items).

 - Lower or remove all antennas, masts, fishing/trolling poles, and outriggers.

 Any boat and/or trailer that fits into a standard overseas container (canoes, kayaks, rowboats, jet skis, etc) can be shipped with your household goods.

-- For larger boats, you will need to visit your Personal Property Office (PPPO)so that they can schedule a price a separate shipment with a commercial boat hauler.
+- For larger boats, you will need to visit your local personal property office so that they can schedule a price a separate shipment with a commercial boat hauler.
 You will be responsible for excess cost - See above.

 - Personally-procured boat moves are allowed for OCONUS destinations.
 How much money will the government pay me to move my boat?

 Boat or Personal Watercraft (Primary residence)